ijeomalouisa/PALMORIA_GROUP_HR/README.md

 * to to "ADD COLUMN" bar (Custom Column), name it BONUS, = clcik on Salary * Bonus Rules, OK
 * Go to Add column again, Rename as "New Salary" = Salary + Bonus then OK
 * Go to "VIEW" to check the coloumn quality
-* Go to bonus rule.bonus column (right click), replace values (NOTE: do not make mistake of riting capital letter because it is case sensitive),  value to find "null", replaced with "0"
+* Go to bonus rule.bonus column (right click), replace values (NOTE: do not make mistake of writing capital letter because it is case sensitive),  value to find "null", replaced with "0"
 * Change the data type to percentage(%)
-* Highlight the BONUS and NEW SALARY at the same, change data type to "Whole Number"
+* Highlight the BONUS and NEW SALARY at the same time, change the data type to "Whole Number"
 * Add a "CONDITIONAL COLUMN" from the Add column bar and name as "SALARY BAND" (to know how many employees fall into a band,) and do the calculation thus;
   1. If salary, is less than or equal to 1000, THEN 0-10,000, ADD CLAUSE...
   2. If salary, is less than or equal to 20000, THEN 10001-20000, ADD CLAUSE